Error estimates of time-splitting schemes for nonlinear Klein--Gordon equation with rough data: Introduction

 \section{Introduction}

 The nonlinear Klein--Gordon/wave equation is mathematically one of the most important dispersive models \cite{Coweb,Taoams}

 where $z(t,x)$ is the real-valued unknown scalar field with $z_0,z_1$ two given initial data, $()_t$ denotes $\partial_t()$, $\mathbb{T}^d$ denotes a $d$-dimensional torus with $d=1,2,3$, and $ m\geq0,~\lambda\in\mathbb{R}$ are given parameters.
-It is widely used in quantum physics, plasma physics, cosmology, and general wave motions \cite{BergeColin,Davydov,Huang, Mauser}.
+It is widely used in quantum physics, plasma physics, cosmology, and general wave motions \cite{BergeColin,Davydov,Huang,Mauser}.
 The torus domain indicates periodic boundary conditions for $z$, which also serves as a valid truncation of the whole space problem when the initial localized waves are yet to reach the boundary of a computational domain.
 When $m>0$ and $\lambda\neq0$, (\ref{kg}) is then the nonlinear Klein--Gordon equation (NKG) with $\lambda>0$ and $\lambda<0$ representing the focusing and defocusing nonlinear interaction, respectively, which can be interpreted as the nonlinear Schr\"odinger equation (NLS) integrated with relativistic effect \cite{BaomZhao}.
 The energy is conserved by (\ref{kg}) in time as

 Theoretically, \eqref{kg} has been intensively studied.
-We refer to \cite{Bourgain,Coweb,Ginibre1,Ginibre2,Taoams} for its local or global well-posedness theorems, where the results strongly depend on the regularity $s>0$ of the initial data $(z_0,z_1)\in H^s\times H^{s-1}$ and the dimension $d$.
+We refer to \cite{Coweb, Charxiv,Lindjfa,Taoams} for its local well-posedness theorems and \cite{Bourgain,Coweb,Ginibre1,Ginibre2,Taoams} for global ones, where the results strongly depend on the regularity $s>0$ of the initial data $(z_0,z_1)\in H^s\times H^{s-1}$ and the dimension $d$.
 Seeking the minimum requirement on $s$ for well-posedness has always been a challenging but meaningful goal, which enables the model to allow more realistic data with noise/roughness.
 For example, in two dimensions, i.e., $d=2$, $s>\frac14$ is proved as a sufficient condition \cite{Lindjfa} for local well-posedness and $s\geq\frac16$ is necessary, while the situation for $s\in(\frac16,\frac14]$ is still an open question.
-Note that the wave-type equations on the torus share the same well-posedness results with the whole space case \cite{Coweb}.
+Note that since the speed of the propagation of $z$ is limited to the speed of light, the wave-type equations on the torus share the same well-posedness results with the whole space case \cite{Coweb}.